-- Our WSCUC (formerly WASC) accreditation stipulates that all faculty teaching online courses must be qualified and fully trained.
-We verify faculty qualification by requiring faculty to enroll in the 3-week Orientation to Online Teaching (OOT) course.
+- Our accreditation stipulates that all faculty teaching online courses must be qualified and fully trained.
+We verify faculty qualification by requiring faculty to enroll in relevant online-teaching training.

-- The OOT course orients faculty to APU’s philosophy and approach to online pedagogy.
-In particular, faculty will learn about how our Christian values impact online teaching and learning.
+- The online-teaching training orients faculty to APU’s philosophy and approach to online pedagogy.
+In particular, faculty learn how our Christian values impact online teaching and learning.

-- The OOT course offers faculty technical training on effective use of the learning management system (LMS) and other technology tools.
-During the training, faculty will get hands-on practice using these tools.
+- The online-teaching training offers faculty technical training on effective use of the learning management system (LMS) and other technology tools.
+During the training, faculty get hands-on practice using these tools.

-Typically, the OOT course must be completed prior to teaching online.
-However, in some rare cases, we permit the faculty to take part of the training before teaching and then finish the training before their next online teaching assignment.
+Typically, the training must be completed prior to teaching online, but in some rare cases we permit the faculty to take part of the training before teaching and then finish the training before their next online teaching assignment.
 Learn more about online teaching certification.

 Resources for Online Teaching